raja-marjieh/raja-marjieh.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: cv_raja.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: You can download my CV through the PDF button at the top (last updated - February 6th, 2025).
 toc:
   sidebar: left
 ---